 MDIA 301 Commercial Photography - A must for the aspiring professional!
-This course introduces you to today's business practices, and teaches you the basics of setting up, and managing a commercial studio: how to select and operate sophisticated medium and large format camera equipment and accessories, work with studio lighting equipment, know how to prepare an estimate, and understand how to market your services, and create a working relation with clients as well as suppliers.
-You will get hands-on experience in carrying out a variety of assignments in areas such as Still Life, People, Editorial, Architecture, and others.
-You will learn to work from a layout to meet a client's requirements, and quality standards in the industry, and the techniques to develop a powerful personal portfolio.
-All darkroom material, and some film is included.
-You will need a 35mm SLR, or medium format camera, with at least a standard, a wide angle, a telephoto lens, a tripod, and a flash.
+This course introduces you to today's business practices, and teaches you the basics of setting up and managing a commercial studio.
+How to select and operate sophisticated, medium and large - format camera equipment and accessories, work with studio lighting equipment; how to prepare an estimate and how to market vour services, and create a working relation with clients as well as suppliers.
+You will get hands-on experience in carrying out a variety of assignments in areas such as still life, people, editorial, architecture, and others.
+You will learn to work from a layout to meet a client's requirements and industry quality standards, and the techniques to develop a powerful personal portfolio.
+All darkroom material and some film is included.
+You will need a 35mm SLR, or medium format camera with at least a standard, a wide angle, a telephoto lens, a tripod and a flash.
 12 weeks (12 sessions).
-Prerequisite: Advanced Photography (MDIA 201) and Advanced Darkroom Techniques (MDIA 202), or permission of the instructor.
-3 credits
+Prerequisite: MDIA 201 and MDIA 202 or permission of the 3 credits instructor.

 MDIA 304 Computer Generated Graphics - The use of computers has altered the way business communications develop print and slide graphics.
 This course gives students a hands-on opportunity to learn the theory and development of computer generated graphics, and their applications in audiovisual presentations and business communications.
-Software of choice is the latest version of Coredraw, the market leader in PC based graphics communications software.
+Software of choice is the latest version of CorelDraw, the market leader in PC - based graphics communications software.
 Prerequisite: Working knowledge of DOS and/or Windows.
 3 credits